 The National Diet and Nutrition Survey (NDNS) rolling programme is a continuous, cross-sectional survey.
 It is designed to collect detailed, quantitative information on the food consumption, nutrient intake and nutritional status of the general population aged 1.5 years and over living in private households in the UK.
 The survey covers a representative sample of around 1000 people per year.
-Fieldwork began in 2008 and is now beginning its eleventh year.
+Fieldwork began in 2008 and is now in its eleventh year.

 Public Health England (PHE) and the UK Food Standards Agency (FSA) jointly fund the UK NDNS.
 Under the contract for years 6 to 10, government bodies in Wales and Northern Ireland have funded additional recruitment in their countries to allow them to report their own results.

 The contract for years 6 to 10 was delivered by NatCen Social Research, working with the Medical Research Council (MRC) Elsie Widdowson Laboratory (formerly known as MRC Human Nutrition Research).

 NDNS provides essential evidence on the diet and nutrition of the UK population to enable PHE to identify and address nutritional issues in the population and monitor progress towards public health nutrition objectives.

 Current NDNS results

-Results published by PHE from the NDNS rolling programme, for the most recent years (time trend and income analyses for Years 1 to 9), years 7 and 8 combined), years 5 and 6 combined and years 1 to 4 combined are available below.
+Results published by PHE from the NDNS rolling programme for the most recent years (time trend and income analyses for Years 1 to 9), years 7 and 8 combined, years 5 and 6 combined and years 1 to 4 combined are available below.